Chapter 41:

 “Have you been here before?”

 “Yeah.
 Last summer.”
-Aesandoral replied, giving a cautionary nod towards Rionriv.
+Aesandoral answered my question, giving a cautionary nod towards Rionriv.

 Ah, they stopped here at some point along their failed mission.
 No wonder they couldn't care less about the place.
-They probably see it as foreboding to be here.
-Maybe we should skip the free day exploring the city that I had planned.
+They probably see it as a bad omen to be here.
+Maybe we should skip the free day of exploring the city.
 I can just come back by myself another time.
+I mean, I've got an airport in my front yard sooo—

 “Probably,” Rionriv agreed as she raised a hand and waved to a small passing gondola.
 “Hey, looking for passage!”

-As we passed through the canals, our boat drifted under stone walkways and vibrant tarps that shielded us from the harsh sun.
-Moving alongside bigger and smaller boats alike, I marvelled at the wonder of the inner city before eventually rounding the southernmost inlet where massive galleons came and went in a coordinated flow.
+As we passed through the canals, our boat drifted under stone walkways and vibrant tarps that regularly changed the atmosphere while shielding us from the harsh sun.
+I leaned over the boat, running my hands along the cool water with a soft smile, remembering pleasurable moments from my last life of kayaking down rivers and along the edges of lakes.
+But my daydream wouldn't last long as we began moving alongside bigger and smaller boats alike.
+I marvelled at the wonder of the inner city before eventually rounding the southernmost inlet where massive galleons came and went in a coordinated flow.

 The efficiency of the hundreds of ships coming and going every day was only accomplished thanks to the Ter’aquit Master Lighthouse.
 The grand tower, over three hundred feet in height, functioned as the city’s vessel traffic system, where local maritime Magilancers directed the flow of ships.

-Remaining close to the edge of the inner city, we passed a narrow patch of vendors reaching out over the water as they peddled their wares.
-With the flick of a silver piece, they handed over fresh citrus, which I marvelled over.
-Distributing them to my companions, I reached into my bag for something else I had purchased in secret back in the shop.
+Luckily for us, we wouldn't be going into the largest channels where we'd have to compete with galleons for room.
+Instead, remaining close to the edge of the inner city, we passed a narrow patch of vendors reaching out over the water as they peddled their wares.
+Bright fabrics draped over us at one section, while at another, juicy-looking fruits were being extended our way.
+Seeing one particular delicacy that caught my attention, I reached into my bag and withdrew a single coin.
+Flicking a silver piece towards the older man, he handed over a small bag of fresh citrus, which I marvelled over.
+Distributing them to my companions, I reached into my bag for something else I had purchased in secret back in the shop, determining this to be the best time to hand them out.

-I handed out three thin discs with a simple rune etched over their surface.
+Handing out the objects, which were nothing more than a slice of magical shale with a simple rune etched over its surface, I eyed my companion's mixed reactions.
 Holding the fourth relatively minor magic item between my thumb and index finger, I placed it flush to my temple.
-Immediately, a momentary icy sensation flowed through my mind as magic pooled at that spot before comfortably warming back to my normal body temperature.
+Immediately, a momentary icy sensation flowed through my mind as magic pooled at the point of contact before comfortably warming back to my normal body temperature.

 “You shouldn’t have,” Aes remarked, taking the device and inspecting it.
 “What is it?”